educational-technology-collective/morf/docs/documentation/README.md

 ## Model Training

-No matter how features are extracted, MORF 2.0 also provides flexible options for training models.
+Three types of API functions are also available for model training.
 Identical to the feature extraction options, these functions are used to specify whether the user-provided Docker image trains one model per *session* (`train_model(session)`), once per *course* (`train_model(course)`), or once overall for the entire MORF 2.0 dataset (`train_model()`).

-For production rule analyses, no model training is required.
-After extraction, production rule analyses can proceed directly to evaluation.
+These can be used regardless of how feature extraction was conducted.

 | Function name            | Description                    |
 | ------------------------ | ------------------------------ |